HomeLatest NewsStartupsMorphing Machines raises ₹38.36 crore in Series A for REDEFINE processor

 Proof-of-silicon implementation

 Morphing Machines faces the task of demonstrating its technology at scale and securing pilot engagements with data centre customers, the company said.
-It plans to use the fresh funding to begin demos, refine its software toolchain and achieve proof-of-silicon implementation in 12 to 24 months.
+It plans to use the fresh funding to begin demos, refine its toolchain and achieve proof-of-silicon implementation in 12 to 24 months.

 The development comes amid rising investor interest in India’s semiconductor design ecosystem, supported by government programmes such as the Design Linked Incentive (DLI) and Chips2Startup (C2S).
 The government has said startups under these schemes are drawing increased private investment.